 International health insurance plans and benefits often look similar, however they all have different benefits and limits, apply different exclusions and are designed to work in different ways.

-One of the most important reasons for arranging an international policy is so that it can be taken with an individual, to whichever country one chooses to reside, rather than relying on and switching between local policies, resulting in ever decreasing cover from any medical conditions or injuries occurring during that time.
+One of the most important reasons for arranging an international health insurance policy as an individual, is so that it can be taken to whichever country one chooses to reside, rather than relying on and switching between local policies, resulting in ever decreasing cover from any medical conditions or injuries occurring during that time.

 The continuation of cover that international policies guarantee, protects an expatriate’s continued lifestyle should a chronic illness develop or an injury occur, meaning the policy will continue to cover the cost of any treatment required as long as the premium continues to be paid.